Chapter 27 : Inescapable

 “Stop it, you buffoon!
 And the reason you can’t meet him is because he’s completely terrified of you!”

-“Why are you acting like that’s a bad thing?
-That’s a really good thing, right Mum?”
+“Why are you acting like that’s bad?
+That’s a good thing, right Mum?”

 Ginny gave a half-laugh, half-scoff.
 “Leave me out of this.”
 She paused.
 “But yes, that’s a good thing.
 A really, really good thing.”